reboottime/Agentic-AI/openai-custom-gpts/README.md

 # README

-**About Course**: Please visit [OpenAl GPTs: Creating Your OwnCustom Al Assistants](https://www.coursera.org/learn/openai-custom-gpts) to get more information.
+**About This Course**: Please visit [OpenAl GPTs: Creating Your OwnCustom Al Assistants](https://www.coursera.org/learn/openai-custom-gpts) to get more information.

 **Why this course**: While the topic is about customizing OpenAI GPTs, the content introduced in the lectures contains some fundamental practices: